Daylight Savings Spring Forward 2022

 Night Owls & Sensitive Sleepers

-For children that are night owls or love to sleep in – 7:00 am or later – the time change will result in an even later wake time.
+For night owls and sensitive sleepers, the time change will result in a later wake time.
 If your child is a sensitive sleeper and doesn’t easily adjust to sleep schedule changes, the time change may push their wake time too late, resulting in missing the optimal sleep windows.

 In these two situations, the best way to prepare for the time change is to adjust your child’s wake up time and schedule gradually, by 15 minutes each day leading up to the time change.
 This chart will help you with the adjustment: